“A perfect summer day is when the sun is shining, the breeze is blowing, the birds are singing, and the lawn mower is broken.“

 June Veg to Plant

-Wondering What Needs Harvesting Too On the Vegetable Garden?
+Wondering What Needs Harvesting in the June Vegetable Garden?

 Sorry but you really do need to stop cutting asparagus from the middle of the month as the bed needs time to recover for next year.
 Thankfully, there’s plenty of other veg to harvest and enjoy.

 |Early Potatoes||Mangetout||Courgettes||Chillies||Early Carrots|

 Gardening Offers In June